Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Materials and Methods

-To validate the performance of our MSBAM, we use the DEAP dataset, which is the most widely used in emotion recognition domain.
-The DEAP dataset is a multimodal dataset first presented by Koelstra and colleagues\cite{Koelstra2012DEAP}.
+The public DEAP and DREAMER dataset were adopted to validate the performance of our MSBAM, which are widely used for emotion recognition researches.

+The DEAP dataset is a multimodal dataset presented by Koelstra et al.~\cite{Koelstra2012DEAP}.
 Thirty-two healthy subjects participated in the experiment.
-They were watching 40 pieces of music videos for one-minute long.
-The electroencephalogram (EEG) and peripheral physiological signals were recorded when they were watching videos.
-Forty electrodes(32 for EEG and 8 for peripheral physiological signals) are applied in the recording, and all the electrodes conform with the international standard 10-20 system.
-Participants were asked to rate each video from 1 to 9 to evaluate the levels of arousal, valence, liking, dominance and familiarity.
-Each trial contains 3 s baseline data and 60 s experimental data.
-The EEG signals were down-sampled to 128 Hz from 512 Hz, and averaged to the common reference.
-Electro-oculogram (EOG) artefacts were removed.
-A bandpass frequency filter was implemented from 4-45 Hz.
+They were watching 40 one-minute pieces of music videos.
+The EEG and peripheral physiological signals were recorded when they were watching videos.
+Forty electrodes (32 for EEG and 8 for peripheral physiological signals) were used for the EEG recording.
+Participants were asked to rate a score for each video from 1 to 9 to evaluate the levels of four emotional dimensions, i.e., arousal, valence, dominance and liking, respectively.
+Each trial contains 3 s baseline data and 60 s task data.
+For the offline analysis, the EEG signals were first downsampled to 128 Hz from 512 Hz, and re-referenced to the common average reference.
+Electrooculogram (EOG) artifacts were removed.
+Then, the EEG data was filtered by a bandpass filter with 4-45 Hz.
 The details can be found in the reference~\cite{Koelstra2012DEAP}.

-The class label in the DEAP dataset for each dimension is from 1 to 9.
-For the two-class classification, labels of the data in the \emph{valence} and \emph{arousal} states are set to low and high by the threshold of score 5, respectively.
+The DREAMER dataset was presented by Katsigiannis et al.~\cite{7887697}.
+Twenty-three subjects (9 females and 14 males) were recruited in the experiments.
+The dataset was collected with 14 electrodes at a sampling rate of 128 Hz during the subjects watching 18 emotional film clips.
+The electrode placement was according to the international 10-20 system.
+The duration of the film clips are between 65 and 393 seconds.
+Before watching each emotional film clip, subjects are asked to watch a neutral film clip that is regarded as having no valance to record the baseline signals.
+After the EEG experiments, the subjects were asked to rate a score for each clip from 1 to 5 for arousal, valence and dominance by self-assessment, respectively.